 It’s a fairly common sleep condition.
 Researchers estimate it occurs in anywhere between 5 and 40 percent of people.

 Episodes of sleep paralysis may occur along with another sleep disorder known as narcolepsy.
 Narcolepsy is a chronic sleep disorder that causes overwhelming drowsiness and sudden “sleep attacks” throughout the day.
 However, many people who don’t have narcolepsy can still experience sleep paralysis.

 This condition isn’t dangerous.
 Though it can feel alarming to some, no medical intervention is usually necessary.

 Sleep paralysis isn’t a medical emergency.
 Being familiar with the symptoms can provide peace of mind.

 The most common characteristic of an episode of sleep paralysis is the inability to move or speak.
-An immobility episode may last for a few seconds to about two minutes.
+An episode may last for a few seconds to about 2 minutes.